phyfilixzero/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a script that Display the number of lines that contain the pattern “bin” in the file /etc/passwd

 a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd

+a script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+a script that Display all lines of the file /etc/ssh/sshd_config starting with a letter

+a script that Replace all characters A and c from input to Z and e respectively.

+a script that Create a script that removes all letters c and C from input.